bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 ## Project Instructions

-In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
+In this project, you will build the reducer, actions and basic redux connects necessary to display smurf data.
 You will be implementing both thunk and traditional redux actions.

 ## Project Requirements

 #### Complete reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
-Test your state connects and reducer cases as nessisary.**
+Test your state connects and reducer cases as necessary.**

   * [ ] Adds the following state values into the initialState:
       - an array of smurfs